-Cases presented which are evaluated as Complete will be “banked”, or documented, at the ABO central office.
-The examinee will have ten (10) years and two (2) more attempts to collect the balance of cases, with a minimum of four (4) cases from Case Categories 1-4 being submitted.
+Examinees who have 3 or more complete cases have two options to complete the board certification process.
+These options may be combined in order to reach the total balance of 6 patient cases.
+These cases will be “banked”, or documented, at the ABO central office.
+The examinee will have ten (10) years and two (2) more attempts to complete requirements for the balance of cases.
 Residency cases may only be used towards balance if the cases are submitted within the 24 month period after graduation.

-- The examinee will register for a future exam and submit the balance of cases for evaluation, by mail, if:
+The examinee will register for a future clinical exam and submit the balance of cases for evaluation, by mail at that examination time.

-2. The examinee will register for a future exam and return in person with the balance of cases if:
+The examinee will register for future Board Case Exams (BCE) in order to fulfill the balance of cases needed.

 An examinee that has an Incomplete score on the BCOE will be required to register for a future web-based BCOE examination within ten (10 years).